Maximising the DUNE early physics output with current experiments: Introduction

 The primary task before the current and next generation of neutrino oscillation experiments is therefore, to measure the unknown parameters (mass hierarchy, octant of $\theta_{23}$ and $\dcp$) and to put more precise constraints on the values of the known ones.
 These can be achieved by experiments that probe the $\nu_\mu \to \nu_e$ and $\nu_\mu \to \nu_\mu$ oscillation channels at scales relevant to the atmospheric mass-squared difference.
-The superbeam experiments T2K~\cite{t2k} and \nova~\cite{nova} which are operational are the two current generation long-baseline experiments.
-Atmospheric neutrino experiments like ICAL@INO~\cite{ical} with a magnetized iron calorimeter detector can also throw light on the above issues.
-The combined capabilities of the long-baseline experiments T2K and \nova and the atmospheric neutrino experiment ICAL have been discussed extensively, eg. see Refs.~\cite{degeneracy1,degeneracy3,twobase6,synergynt,cpcombo_sugiyama,menaparke,twobase1,hubercpv,schwetzblennow,novat2k,sanjib_glade,gct,suprabhoctant,octant_atmos,cpv_ino,minakata_cp,ourlongcp}.
+The superbeam experiments T2K~\cite{t2k} and \nova~\cite{nova} which are operational are the two current generation long-baseline experiments that are likely to shed light on the above issues.
+The discovery of a non-zero $\theta_{13}$ and a precise measurement of this parameter have added a boost to the explorations of the potential of these experiments toward measuring the above unknowns~\cite{hubercpv,novat2k,sanjib_glade,suprabhoctant,Prakash:2013dua,octant_atmos,cpv_ino,minakata_cp,Coloma:2014kca,Ghosh:2015ena,Elevant:2015ska,Ankowski:2015kya}.
+Some of the earlier studies on this topic can be found in \cite{synergynt,cpcombo_sugiyama,menaparke}.
+Atmospheric neutrino experiments can also throw light on the above issues.
+One such project, ICAL@INO~\cite{inowhitepaper} is already approved and will use a magnetized iron calorimeter detector with charge sensitivity.
+The combined capabilities of the long-baseline experiments T2K and \nova\ and the atmospheric neutrino experiment ICAL have been discussed extensively, e.g. see Refs.~\cite{octant_atmos,cpv_ino,ourlongcp,schwetzblennow,gct,Ghosh:2015ena}.